Research Laboratory

 Once the basic lab module is determined, the structural grid should be evaluated.
 In most cases, the structural grid equals 2 basic lab modules.
 If the typical module is 10 ft.
 6 in. x 30 ft., the structural grid would be 21 ft. x 30 ft.
 A good rule of thumb is to add the two dimensions of the structural grid; if the sum equals a number in the low 50's, then the structural grid would be efficient and cost-effective.

-Typical lab structural grid
+Drawing of a typical lab structural grid

-Typical lab structural grid
+Typical lab structural grid.

 Key design issues to consider in evaluating a structural system include: